FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 Note that the code	also	prints	the	simulated	coalescence	times.

-Plot a different tree	at	least	10	times	and	based	on	the	results you	get answer	the	following	questions (note	if you	want	to	keep	all	the	results	open	at	the	same	time	then	type	x11()	before	each	simulation):
+Based	on	the	results you	get answer	the	following	questions:

 1) Which	coalescence event takes	the	longest on	average (the	first coalescence event,	the second,	…,	or	the	last)?
 And	which	event	takes	the	shortest on	average?